 The duration of a person’s average session on the search engine is just under a minute, according to Google search data and facts.
 Depending on what the person is looking for, this time can be a lot shorter or a lot longer.
 Playing a Google Doodle takes more than a minute.

 The Google Assistant is the only service the company needs to work on.
-According to Google voice search stats, the feature holds second place in the market.
-Apple’s assistant Siri takes the top spot with 48.4%.
+According to Statista’s Google voice search stats, the feature holds second place in the market.
+90% of users mostly use Siri (for Apple users), and only 26% use Alexa (for Android users).
 Even though Siri is not nearly as capable as Google, iPhone users simply got used to it and are using it as part of their regular mobile device usage.

 Without a doubt, Google is one of the most successful brands and inventions in the history of the internet.
 And yet, it seems like businesses still aren’t taking full advantage of it.
 These Google search statistics will hopefully help you tweak your marketing strategy to reap all the potential benefits of using the world’s most powerful search engine.

 Sources: InternetLiveStats, Statcounter, Statcounter, XKCD, Statista, Statista, Search Engine Land, DragonSocial, Oberlo, Moz, Google, Google, Neil Patel, TheCrunch, PPC Protect, Think With Google, Ignite Visibility, HigherVisibility, Local Market Institute, Google, Backlinko, Moz, HubSpot, RandFish, Ahrefs, Uberall, Word Stream, Keyword Tool, Forbes, CNN, CNBC, Visma, Statista